 Neither J.P.
 Morgan nor BofA Merrill Lynch was asked to make, and neither has assumed responsibility for making, any independent evaluation of Mediacom, and did not verify and has not assumed any responsibility for making any independent verification of the information J.P.
 Morgan and BofA Merrill Lynch reviewed.
 In addition, neither J.P.
 Morgan nor BofA Merrill Lynch conducted any valuation or appraisal of any assets or liabilities, nor have any such valuations or appraisals been provided to J.P.
 Morgan or BofA Merrill Lynch.
 J.P.
 Morgan and BofA Merrill Lynch also assumed that there have been no material changes in Mediacom's condition, results of operations, business or prospects since the date of the most recent financial statements made available to J.P.
+Morgan and BofA Merrill Lynch and neither J.P.
+Morgan nor BofA Merrill Lynch has any obligation to update, revise or reaffirm the Presentation.
+J.P.
 Morgan and BofA Merrill Lynch based their analyses on assumptions that they deemed reasonable, including assumptions concerning general business and economic conditions and industry-specific factors.
-The June Forecast and September Forecast, or J.P.
+The June Forecast and September Forecast used in or underlying J.P.
 Morgan and BofA Merrill Lynch's analyses are not necessarily indicative of actual values or actual future results that might be achieved, which values or results may be higher or lower than those indicated in the June Forecast, the September Forecast, or J.P.
 Morgan and BofA Merrill Lynch's analyses.
 Accordingly, the financial forecasts used in, and the ranges of valuations resulting from, any particular analysis described above are inherently subject to substantial uncertainty and should not be taken to be J.P.
-Morgan and BofA Merrill Lynch's orther actual value of Mediacom.
+Morgan's or BofA Merrill Lynch's view of the actual value of Mediacom.
 Moreover, J.P.
-Morgan and BofA Merrill Lynch's orther actual value of the taxen to be J.P.
-Morgan and BofA Merrill Lynch's orther actual value of the actual value of the actual vocul of the actual vocul
+Morgan and BofA Merrill Lynch's analyses are not and do not purport to be appraisals or otherwise reflective of the prices at which businesses actually could be bought or sold.